sparkbox/apprenticeships/index.md

 [← How](how.html)

-The Sparkbox Apprenticeship is loosely separated into three phases.
+The <span>{{ page.company }}</span> Apprenticeship is loosely separated into three phases.
 Completing a phase provides a clear checkpoint for review, reflection, and closure.

 ## Phase 1 - *Source Control and Programming Basics*